wireapp/wire-docs/src/how-to/administrate/migrate-to-postgresql.md

 # Migrate Galley Data from Cassandra to PostgreSQL

 Use this procedure to migrate Galley-managed data from Cassandra to PostgreSQL.
-This migration is required if you want to use channel search and channel management from Team Settings on releases that support PostgreSQL-backed conversation data.
+The migration path is available starting with `wire-server` `5.24`.
+This migration is only required if you need channel search and channel management from Team Settings on releases that support PostgreSQL-backed conversation data.

 This guide covers these data domains: